Prem-Kumar16/dash_grpcweb_v3/README.md

 # CAN-Chariott Demos

-The repository contains the instructions and code that allows you to create a dashboard demo using virtual can interface that leverages Chariott's service discovery
+The repository contains the instructions and code that allows you to create a dashboard demo using virtual **CAN** interface that leverages Chariott's service discovery

 ## What is Chariott?